orange-cloudfoundry/squid/README.md

 In the following example:

-  * We deploy 1 instance of the container
+  * Deploy 1 instance of the container
-  * Squid logs are collected by bosh agent
+  * Squid logs are collected with syslog
   * Volume `/var/spool/squid` is mounted in the container (cache directory)

 Example of bosh deployment manifest: